-One of the benefits of LVT is its ease of maintenance.
+One of the benefits of Luxury Vinyl Tile is its ease of maintenance.
 Proper cleaning is necessary, and it is important to establish a daily maintenance routine and know-how to conduct ongoing corrective cleaning methods using the right cleaning products and equipment.

 - Once your new LVT floor is installed, make sure the casters and glides on any furniture are protected to ensure your LVT is not scraped and the load is distributed evenly.

 - Entryway systems should be installed at all entrances that are at least as wide as the doorways and are 10-14 feet long.
 This will reduce the amount of soil spread throughout your space.

 - Check to make sure any excess adhesive residue left behind after installation is removed.
 Using a wet mop or any type of scrubbing device should be avoided until five days after your new floor is installed.

 - Establish a multi-step maintenance routine depending on the size of your space and choose the correct cleaner and tools.
 A site survey can help determine the amount of foot traffic, the type of soil typically found in the area, the equipment available, the time allotted for maintenance and the budget for cleaning.

 - Remember to review your maintenance procedure as the seasons change and adapt any changes necessary to avoid unsightly residue build-up on your flooring.